mjedmonds/dotfiles/README.md

 ####Why?

 This enables reconfiguring my daily setup on new Linux/Unix systems substainially easier while providing a backup for my confiuration.
+I can't honestly recomend blindly using this as your configuration, however it may give you inspiration for yours.
 You can use this setup to create your own dotfile repo!

 ##Installation
 To install, run: